 7.23.1 Description of application vulnerability

 The software does not verify, or improperly verifies, the cryptographic signature for data.
-By not adequately performing the verification step, the data being received should not be trusted and may be corrupted or made intentionally incorrect by an adversary.
+By not adequately performing the verification step, the data being received is not trustworthy and can be corrupted or made intentionally incorrect by an adversary.

 7.23.2 Cross reference